-The cannabis for medical use board must evaluate RCW 69.51A.040 limits for qualifying patients who choose to juice cannabis for his or her medicine.
-Rules pertaining to limits for qualifying patients shall based upon industry standard and allowing patients the ability to provide their own medicine.
+The cannabis for medical use board must evaluate RCW 69.51A.040 limits for qualifying patients who choose to juice cannabis for their medicine.
+Rules pertaining to limits for qualifying patients shall be based upon industry standard and allowing patients the ability to provide their own medicine.

 NEW SECTION.
 Sec.
-28. A new section is added to chapter 69.51A RCW read as follows:
+27. A new section is added to chapter 69.51A RCW to read as follows:

-(1) A plant canopy is measured by the combined plant area (at the widest point) to get the total plant canopy.

-(a) For a densely planted garden, measure the total canopy of the garden.

-(b) For a garden with open rows, measure the total canopy of the garden and subtract the spaces between rows.

-(c) For plants in different locations, measure the canopy of each group of plants and add the numbers to get the total area.

-(2) All cannabis plants are included regardless of sex, stage or growth, of presence of flowering buds, get measured.
+- (1) A plant canopy is measured by the combined plant area, at the widest point, to get the total plant canopy. - (a) For a densely planted garden, measure the total canopy of the garden. - (b) For a garden with open rows, measure the total canopy of the garden and subtract the spaces between rows. - (c) For plants in different locations, measure the canopy of each group of plants and add the numbers to get the total area. - (2) All cannabis plants regardless of sex, stage, or growth, or presence of flowering buds, get measured.

-NEW SECTION Sec.
-29. A new section is added to RCW 69.51A:

-(1) All cannabis products, and its byproducts shall be available for patients within the State of Washington without taxation who have a health care professional's valid authorization for the medical use.

-(2) All medical cannabis establishments shall be exempt from all taxes on cannabis and its' byproducts.

-(3) Medical cannabis contains CBD, THC, CBG, CBN, CBC, THCv, CBGa, CGCa, CBCa, THCa, CBDa, and any other cannabinoid found within the cannabis plant.

-(4) Any cannabis edible lower than 500 mg (THC) will be considered recreational marijuana.

-(5) Any medical cannabis establishment will register as an alternative medicine establishment, and must have patients registered by doctor recommendation by a doctor licensed by and currently enrolled by the Washington Board of Physicians.

-(6) Licensed physicians shall not be penalized nor restricted from recommending cannabis for medical purposes to any person under their care.

-(7) All patients engaged in cannabis therapy shall be afforded the same rights and privileges afforded to any patient treated through conventional therapeutic means.

-(8) Veterinarians shall not be penalized nor restricted from recommending cannabis for medical purposes for any creature under their care.

-(9) Opinions pertaining to, and willingness to recommend medical cannabis therapy shall not be a criteria for the licensure of physicians; no physician shall be subject to any professional licensing review or hearing as a result of recommending or approving medical cannabis therapy.

-(10) A medical cannabis establishment may carry an unlimited amount of dry product as accountable inventory.

-(11) Quality control may be checked time to time by the Washington department of health and agriculture.

-(12) A medical marijuana establishment shall also provide after-care treatments such as counseling, physician referral, and report any potentially harmful patient activity and/or behavior to their physician immediately.

-(13) Any hospice patient qualifies as a medical cannabis patient.

-(14) An alternative medicine establishment, or medical cannabis establishment, may grow, produce, process, extract, infuse, or else otherwise manufacture byproducts from cannabis and dispense to the patient by the instructions of the physician.

-(15) No medical marijuana establishment can provide recreational marijuana.

 NEW SECTION.
 Sec.
+28. A new section is added to chapter 69.51A RCW to read as follows:

+- (1) All cannabis products, and its by-products shall be available for patients within the state of Washington without taxation who have a health care professional's valid authorization for the medical use. - (2) All medical cannabis establishments shall be exempt from all taxes on cannabis and its by-products. - (3) Medical cannabis contains CBD, THC, CBG, CBN, CBC, THCv, CBGa, CGCa, CBCa, THCa, CBDa, and any other cannabinoid found within the cannabis plant. - (4) Any edible cannabis lower than five hundred mg of THC is considered recreational marijuana. - (5) Any medical cannabis establishment shall register as an alternative medicine establishment and must have patients registered by a physician recommendation by a physician licensed by and currently enrolled by the Washington state medical commission. - (6) Licensed physicians shall not be penalized nor restricted from recommending cannabis for medical purposes to any person under their care. - (7) All patients engaged in cannabis therapy shall be afforded the same rights and privileges afforded to any patient treated through conventional therapeutic means. - (8) Veterinarians shall not be penalized nor restricted from recommending cannabis for medical purposes for any creature under their care. - (9) Opinions pertaining to, and willingness to recommend medical cannabis therapy shall not be a criteria for the licensure of physicians; no physician shall be subject to any professional licensing review or hearing as a result of recommending or approving medical cannabis therapy. - (10) A medical cannabis establishment may carry an unlimited amount of dry product as accountable inventory.

+- (11) Quality control may be checked time to time by the Washington state departments of health and agriculture. - (12) A medical cannabis establishment shall also provide after care treatments such as counseling, physician referral, and report any potentially harmful patient activity and/or behavior to the patient's physician immediately. - (13) Any hospice patient qualifies as a medical cannabis patient. - (14) An alternative medicine establishment, or medical cannabis establishment, may grow, produce, process, extract, infuse, or else otherwise manufacture by-products from cannabis and dispense to the patient by the instructions of the physician. - (15) No medical cannabis establishment can provide recreational cannabis.

-30. A new section is added to chapter 69.51A RCW to read as follows:
+NEW SECTION.
+Sec.
+29. A new section is added to chapter 69.51A RCW to read as follows: